DUTCH NURSERY CARES FOR SLEW OF ORPHANED SEAL PUPS

 According to the San Diego Union, the city of San Diego plans to broadcast the sound of barking dogs from 6am until dark every day in order to disperse a seal colony at Children's Pool beach in the affluent community of La Jolla.
 If the recordings fail to drive out the seals, the city will begin to spray water on the animals.
 The annual estimated cost for this proposed removal of the seals is $688,934.
 A state law is awaiting approval for a decision on whether the seals should be allowed to remain on the beach and establish a protected marine mammal park.

-To read all links and articles on this issue, please
+To read more in depth on this issue, please click here.

 SWIMMING IN CONTROVERSY, SEA LION C265 IS FIRST TO BE KILLED